 Leather exclusive option (Code 515)

-1. Single-tone trim colour options:
+a.
+Single-tone seat trim colour options:

 - Saffron beige: This is a beige trim, but noticibly darker / richer than the cream trim.